Most debt does not go away when you die. Who becomes responsible for it depends on your state and what type of debt it is.

 A mortgage loan does not get discharged on death.
 Five things typically can occur:

 - Your estate has enough funds to pay off the loan, and your house is transferred to your heirs free and clear.

 - If you own mortgage protection insurance, your home will be paid off when you die.
 (We advocate for life insurance instead.)

 - Your heirs take on your loan and continue paying the same premiums.

-- Your heirs sell the home or walk away from it causing it to be foreclosed upon.
+- Your heirs sell the home (or walk away from it, causing foreclosure).
 If the home is sold for less than what is owed, creditors can still sue the estate to recoup its losses.

-- You have substantial debt and the state requires that the home be sold to pay your bills.
+- You have substantial debt, and the state requires the home to be sold to pay your bills.